 Established in 2010, CDKN in India was operational through LEAD India from April 2012 to June 2017.
 The program aimed at connecting policy-makers and organizations in developing countries with climate change experts to help them adapt to the climate change impacts and build capacity for a low-carbon economy.
 It was funded by the UK's DFID DGIC.

 Strengthening Women Engagement and Leadership in the Manufacturing sector

 Supported by Ford Foundation, Lead India is implementing a project with focus on strengthening women engagement and leadership in the manufacturing sector.
 It is a unique project with focus on creating an enabling environment for women’s participation in the organized sector, through simultaneous interventions in the community and in the workplace.
 This is the first time such a project is being implemented in the country.
-The three-year project will start in April 2018.
+The three-year project started in April 2018.
 Lead India will work closely with two manufacturing industries to implement this project within the factory and in the neighbouring communities.